sotiristiga/euroleague/README.md

 Basic stats: In this tab there are the top 5 players for their average values

-You can use and some conditions for the phase & season you interest, what the player made at home or away games and wins or loses
+You can use and some conditions for the phase & season you are interested in, what the player made at home or away games and wins or loses

 The function which used -> compute_stats(dataset_players,category,stat,names,ha,wl,ph,season)